mtumilowicz/java12-fundamentals-cache-implementations-workshop/README.md

     for an extended period of time
     * an explicit LFU system is fairly uncommon; instead, there are hybrids that utilize LFU concepts
 * solution
-    * cache map, frequency map
+    * cache map, frequency map, frequency list